undeMalum/portfolio/content/posts/druzyna-szpiku/index.md

 ***

 # What else I can say...
-I would like to thank: Mr. Furmaniak for such a mind-opening experience, Mrs. Sobala for aiding me in organizing this event, and the students who attended for their active participation.
+I would like to ackowledge: Mr. Furmaniak for such a mind-opening experience, Mrs. Sobala for aiding me in organizing this event, and the students who attended for their active participation.
 I firmly believe that, thanks to the talk, we were able to gain a broader perspective in the topic of blood cancer and how it affects our day-to-day life.
 I hope that the number of people declaring their willingness to be a donor will not stop increasing, saving lives of people in the urgent need of bone marrow.

 # Learning outcomes:
 - LO 1 Strength and Growth